Skip to content

 Is ClawdBot free?

 ClawdBot itself is free and open-source.
-You pay for the AI model access underneath—anywhere from $10/month (MiniMax) to $200/month (Claude Max) to potentially thousands on API billing.
+You pay for the AI model access underneath — anywhere from $10/month (MiniMax) to $200/month (Claude Max) to potentially thousands on API billing.

 Do I need to be technical to use ClawdBot?

 Currently, yes.
 Installation is one command, but configuration, messaging platform integration, and especially 24/7 deployment require technical comfort.
-This isn't built for non-technical users yet.
+This isn’t built for non-technical users yet.
+For a managed alternative, platforms like BrainRoad handle the infrastructure so you can focus on configuring the agent itself.

 Which AI model works best with ClawdBot?